All Products

 • Intended role: Cluster O&M engineers.

-• Description: If your ACK cluster contains various types of instance resources, such as Elastic Compute Service (ECS) instances and elastic container instances, with different billing methods, such as subscription, pay-as-you-go, and preemptible instances, we recommend that you configure priority-based resource scheduling.
-This allows you to specify the order in which different types of node resources are selected during pod scheduling and perform scale-in activities in a reverse order.
+• Description: For clusters with mixed instance types, such as ECS instances and elastic container instances, and billing methods, such as subscription, pay-as-you-go, and preemptible instances, configure priority-based resource scheduling to define the node selection order for pod scheduling and reverse it for scale-in.

 Policy